Dr Roger Fagge, Comparative American Studies, Collin Lieberg, Department of History

 “The Beatles in many ways were the 1960s and in many ways they helped start the 1960s in America,” concludes Roger.
 “They weren’t political (there were political elements in their work but Revolution was the only attempt, and in part an unsuccessful attempt, at intervening in politics), but The Beatles’ 1960s was about a sense of optimism, it was about a sense of possibility, it was about popular culture becoming more central within mainstream culture, and I think The Beatles captured that perfectly.”

-- NB 'The band’.
-George Harrison had been to the USA before this to see his sister who had emigrated there.
+- Please note, we said ‘the band’.
+We know George Harrison had been to the USA before this to see his sister who had emigrated there.

 - Interestingly, the last song they played in concert was a cover of Little Richard’s Long Tall Sally which meant The Beatles ‘bookended’ their career with American covers.